wstlabs/bs4util-spantable/README.rst

     for row in frame.rows():
         print(row)

-Where the rows will be displayed as they would be rendered by a standards-compliaent browser, taking all of the various positioning directives into account.
+Where the rows will be displayed as they would be rendered by a standards-complient browser, taking all of the various positioning directives into account.
+There are also two demo scripts:
+- tests/show-periodc.py
+- tests/show-grammer.py

+providing somewhat more complex use cases involving semantic extraction from HTML tables Wikipedia (Periodic Table and Japanese verb declension, respectively).